Menu

 Nicole has Hashimoto’s herself and works with other thyroid patients to help them reclaim their quality of life.
 As explained in the introduction of her cookbook, she lives an active and fulfilling life instead of feeling unwell due to Hashimoto’s, as she has managed to reduce most of her symptoms significantly.
 She shares how what she eats and drinks has helped with this, via the cookbook.

-I may reference back to this book and what I’ve learnt from it throughout my blog posts.
+I may reference back to this book and what I’ve learned from it throughout my blog posts.

 The breakfast recipes (including gluten-free pancakes!), smoothies, soups, salads, meat, fish and vegan dishes, sides, desserts (including cakes and cupcakes) are all designed to be nutrient dense.
 (And tips on reducing sugar in several dessert recipes in particular are given.)
 The photos included are mouthwatering and Nicole would be very welcome to visit me with her creations any time!

 As Nicole explains, many of us with thyroid issues are low in many nutrients, vitamins and minerals, which she aims to help address through her recipe suggestions.
-She also covers leaky gut (which can contribute to poor vitamin levels), as well as why so many of us with thyroid conditions benefit from being gluten-free.
+She also covers gut health (which can contribute to poor vitamin levels), as well as why so many of us with thyroid conditions benefit from being gluten-free.
 The cookbook is suitable for those who have had their thyroid removed, have Hashimoto’s, Graves’ Disease, hypothyroidism or hyperthyroidism.
 All recipes are soy-free, gluten-free, and dairy-free (or, given a dairy free option).
 Many can be adapted to vegan recipes, with suggestions given.
 Many are also egg-free.

 If you are not sure where to start with food when you have a thyroid condition, then this cookbook has a welcoming introductory guide on where to begin, and includes explanations of possible triggers of thyroid conditions.
 The importance of paying attention to your diet when managing a thyroid condition is emphasised.